jazzfan2/wordif/README.md

 # Author:
-wordif.sh and wdiffer.py have been written by Rob Toscani (rob_toscani@yahoo.com).
+wordif.sh, wdiffer.py and wdiffer.sh have been written by Rob Toscani (rob_toscani@yahoo.com).
 If you find any bugs or want to comment otherwise, please let me know.